-The Panasonic Lumix DC-GH5 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in January 2017 and October 2016.
+The Panasonic Lumix DC-GH5 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in January 2017 and October 2016.
 The GH5 is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
-The cameras are based on a Four Thirds (GH5) and an one-inch sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a Four Thirds (GH5) and an one-inch (RX100 V) sensor.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (57 percent) than the Panasonic GH5.
 It is worth mentioning in this context that the GH5 is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.